bar-gains/AetherPress/client/README.md

 - Run `npm install` and `npm run dev` inside this folder to start the frontend in development mode.

 See the main project README for setup instructions and prerequisites.

+## Notes

+- For CI/CD and deployment, required secrets should be managed via GitHub repository secrets.